Motorcycle Safety

 CDOT Motorcycle Safety Campaign

 CDOT is working to make Colorado’s roads safer for all users, including motorcyclists.
-In 2024, there were 165 motorcycle fatalities on Colorado roads, a 22% increase from 2023.
-Motorcycle fatalities accounted for nearly one-quarter (24%) of all traffic deaths in the state last year, but only 3% of the state’s vehicle registrations.
-No one ever plans to crash, but some crashes are unavoidable.
-That’s why CDOT and the Colorado State Patrol urge all motorcyclists to wear a helmet and other protective gear.
+In 2024, there was a record-high 165 motorcycle fatalities on Colorado roads.
+Motorcycle fatalities accounted for nearly one-quarter (24%) of all traffic deaths in the state that year, but only 3% of the state’s vehicle registrations.

 Data graph of Colorado Motorcycle Fatalities from 2012 to 2024.
 Data reported as of Aug.
 19, 2025.
 Source: Colorado Traffic Fatalities Dashboard.

-In Colorado, 73 of the 165 motorcycle fatalities in 2024 involved riders not wearing helmets.
-Colorado law only requires riders younger than 18 years of age to wear a helmet.
-CDOT brings awareness to the vulnerability of motorcyclists on the road and focuses on the importance of gearing up with a DOT-compliant helmet on every ride.
+Almost half (49%) of all motorcyclists killed over the last five years in Colorado were not wearing a helmet.
+Colorado law requires riders younger than 18 years of age to wear a helmet.
+CDOT brings awareness to the vulnerability of motorcyclists on the road and focuses on the importance of all riders, regardless of their age, to gear up with a DOT-compliant helmet on every ride.
 Helmets are a simple and effective way to reduce the likelihood of injury or death during a crash.

 In addition, for your safety: